Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/parameter.md

 ### About the function

-This function is not longer available in Mesh.
+This function is no longer available in Mesh.